NextDotID/docs/docs/kv-service/faq.md

 > Double check `dataToSign.length` part.

-## Does KVService rely on an existed Persona / binding on [ProofService](../proof-service/intro.md) ?
+## Does KVService rely on an existed Persona / binding on ProofService?

 Not really!
 You can use this as a storage for every secp256k1 keypair (`platform == nextid && identity == "0xPUBLIC_KEY"`) without even